 The resort has over 1,300 reviews and a great rating of 4.1 at the time I write this.
 I can tell why; the staff is great.

 Just read a few reviews here yourself.

-A place for the family vacation.
+A place for a family vacation.
 Lots of fun.
 Gorgeous view of the ocean.
 Good food and good service.
 We will consider it again for our next vacation next year.
 We will recommend it to our friends.
-Hopefully the ground floor of the villas will be available.
+Hopefully, the ground floor of the villas will be available.

-The rooms were very clean and well furnished.
-The front desk staff are amazingly friendly and always available to help.
+The rooms were very clean and well-furnished.
+The front desk staff is amazingly friendly and always available to help.
 A great location for our first trip to Hawaii.
-The grounds are well kept.
-The maintenance staff are always cleaning and picking up anything that blows.
+The grounds are well-kept.
+The maintenance staff is always cleaning and picking up anything that blows.

 This whole blog will be my review in part so keep reading and I will share with you my story and vacation.